What Do Retail Loss Prevention Specialist Do?

 - Loss Prevention Manager

-In 2016, there was an estimated number of 133,800 jobs in the United States for Retail Loss Prevention Specialist.
+There were about 133,800 jobs for Retail Loss Prevention Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,300 new jobs for Retail Loss Prevention Specialist by 2026.
-There will be an estimated 35,200 positions for Loss Prevention Specialist per year.
+The BLS estimates 35,200 yearly job openings in this field.

 The states with the most job growth for Loss Prevention Specialist are Texas, Nevada, and Washington.
 Watch out if you plan on working in New Jersey, Alaska, or Connecticut.
 These states have the worst job growth for this type of profession.